DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![cpu45000](imgs/results/cpu45000.png)

-As we can see, the time spent in `gather` rapidly becomes the real bottleneck of the code.
-(TO UPDATE)
+As we can see, with bigger matrices we are able to obtain a pretty decent scalability, although the `gather` part becomes quite impactant at large number of processes, thus becoming the real bottleneck as we would expect.

 ### GPU